Novikov homology, jump loci and Massey products: The twisted Novikov Betti numbers

 The geometric reasons to consider these completions of the module $C_*(\wi X)$ are as follows.
-If $X$ is a compact manifold, and $\o$ is a closed 1-form on $M$ with non-degenerate zeroes, denote by $\xi$ the period homomorphism $[\o]=\xi : H_1(M,\zz)\to\rr$.
+If $X$ is a compact manifold, and $\o$ is a closed 1-form on $M$ with non-degenerate zeroes, denote by $\alpha$ the period homomorphism $[\o]=\alpha : H_1(M,\zz)\to\rr$.
 The Morse-Novikov theory implies the following lower bounds on the number of zeroes of $\o$:

+(Here the base ring $R$ equals $\zz$.)
 Compared to the other versions of the Novikov homology, the twisted Novikov homology has the advantage of being computable, and at the same time to keep the information about the non-abelian structure of $G$ and related invariants.
 In a recent work \cite{FriedlVidussiVanTwiAl} S. Friedl and S. Vidussi proved that the twisted Novikov homology detects fibredness of knots in $S^3$.
-At present we will need only the simplest part of the twisted Novikov homology invariants, namely the twisted Novikov Betti numbers. \bepr\lb{p:nov_localiz} Let $\xi:G\to \rr$ be a \ho~ and $\r:G\to GL(l,R)$ a representation.
+At present we will need only the simplest part of these invariants, namely, the twisted Novikov Betti numbers. \bepr\lb{p:nov_localiz} Let $\alpha:G\to \rr$ be a \ho~ and $\eta:G\to GL(l,R)$ a right representation.
 Then for every $k$ we have